 Housing and apartments have since been built where the gasometer used to be.

-A view of the gasometer from the corner of Cardiff Lane and Misery Hill, taken by Eve Holmes in 1971. © RTÉ Archives 2031/032
+The gasometer at the corner of Cardiff Lane and Misery Hill 1971 Photographer Eve Holmes